 The boot camp approach

-The working methods are based on introductions to themes and active work on cases/dilemmas in smaller groups.
+The working methods are based on introductions to themes and active work on cases and dilemmas in smaller groups.
 The Boot Camp serves the purpose of pilot-testing materials, and thus, it is relevant to test at least a couple of case materials.
 Thus, the Boot Camp includes activating working methods (group work, simulation) to engage participants.
 Learner-centred methods facilitate higher-quality learning, i.e. deeper level learning and conceptual change.
 Role-play and simulation are teaching/learning activities which engages participants into taking an active role in their learning, and which mimic real/realistic situations.
-This a feature highly relevant for adult learners who often have the goal of being able to transfer their learning to a real-life context, such as work.
-Simulation and role play are relevant methods for dealing with ethics and integrity-related content as these encourage participants to recognize different perspectives and to understand the dynamics of systems or processes.
-Creating cases with continuity covering at least two themes is a demanding task, and for this purpose the case studies will draw on multifaceted real-life cases in modified and, where relevant, anonymized form.
+This feature is highly relevant for adult learners who often have the goal of being able to transfer their learning to a real-life context, such as work.
+Simulation and role play are relevant methods for dealing with ethics and integrity-related content as these encourage participants to recognise different perspectives and to understand the dynamics of systems or processes.
+Creating cases with continuity covering at least two themes is a demanding task, and for this purpose the case studies will draw on multifaceted real-life cases in modified and, where relevant, anonymised form.
 There are some high-profile cases, the use of which does not require anonymisation as the case will draw upon publicly available information and reports.
 In line with the simulation method, it is vital that participants can get a realistic feel of the materials they work with.

 Preliminary results of the RIO Boot Camp were published in our 2nd Newsletter.
 For further information see our reports: